Apps to help you overpay your mortgage

 There are advantages and disadvantages to overpaying your mortgage, and you should consider both carefully before you begin so that you don't wind up strapped for cash in the process.

-- Can you reasonably afford to overpay?
-Increasing your monthly repayments should not come at the expense of the quality of life you lead or cause any other financial pinch-points.
+• Paying more than you need to could leave you with less disposable income while you do so.
+Can you reasonably afford to overpay?
+Increasing your monthly repayments should not come at the expense of the quality of life you lead or cause any other financial pinch points.
 Overpaying is completely optional, and if you can't sustain a healthy standard of living while doing so, then it probably isn't worth it.

-- Beware of early repayment charges.
-Check your mortgage contract carefully because some lenders charge a fee for overpayments (some can be up to 5% of the amount overpaid).
+• You may have to pay early repayment charges as a result of clearing your mortgage balance.
+Beware of early repayment charges and check your mortgage contract carefully because some lenders charge a fee for overpayments (some can be up to 5% of the amount overpaid).
 Introductory rate mortgage deals sometimes allow early repayments with no additional charges, but this can change once you switch to the standard variable rate, so read the small print thoroughly.

 For more information on the advantages and disadvantages of overpaying your mortgage, visit our article "How to pay off your mortgage faster – and is it a good idea?".